anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/proofs.md

 authenticate state transitions in Ethereum based on the security properties (in the BFT sense) of the Namada network.
 Carrying out state updates in Ethereum is the task of an __Ethereum bridge relayer__.

-The job of an Ethereum bridge relayer is to submit proofs to the Ethereum bridge smart contracts before the conclusion of each Namada epoch.
+The Ethereum bridge relayer must submit proofs to the Ethereum bridge smart contracts before the conclusion of each Namada epoch, at which point proofs become invalid, due to:

+1. Validator set nonces incrementing (we use epoch values for this purpose).
+2. Validator sets themselves changing.

 The default set of binaries of the Namada chain provide:

 - An automatic validator set update relayer daemon, as well as a manual validator set update relayer.